Table of Contents:

 As an approved Amazon reseller, you have the best chance of attracting new customers by selling things online.
 However, while you may be adhering to ethical standards, not everyone else is doing the same thing.
-Since the rise of unlicensed sellers on Amazon, certain brands’ income and reputation have been adversely affected.
+Since the rise of unlicensed sellers and resellers on Amazon, certain brands’ income and reputation have been adversely affected.

 There are 9.7 million Amazon sellers globally, with 1.9 million actively selling on the platform, with tens of thousands more signing up each year.
 Illegal sellers have been a long-term problem on the Amazon marketplace because of the high volume of commerce and the large number of people who want a piece of it.